-Alison Tate Evelyn Astor
+Alison Tate and Evelyn Astor

 Guy Standing’s paper on the rise of the precariat sets out many serious challenges that workers in the world today are struggling with.

 Indeed, we have observed over the last decades a falling wage share, with millions of workers in supply chains and elsewhere struggling even to survive—despite the fact that wealth has increased dramatically over the past decades and productivity is at the highest point in history.
 Labor markets are increasingly precarious, with agency work, temporary work, platform work, and dependent self-employment all becoming the new norm.